-36 Terrifying Financial Horror Stories
+"My Wife's Loans Are Ruining Our Lives": 36 Financial Decisions People Regret

-We asked the BuzzFeed Community to share their worst financial decisions.
+We asked members of the BuzzFeed Community to share their worst financial decisions.
 As college is one of the biggest investments a person makes (the average student debt in the US is more than $32,000), it's not entirely surprising that many of the responses involved school — taking out large student loans, choosing the wrong program, or not understanding the financial aid process.
 Others told stories about ex-partners, cars, and credit cars.
 One person even admitted that while he loves his wife, he regrets marrying someone with so much debt.

 Experiences like these hurt, and they're hard to talk about.
 We asked readers to open up about their mistakes so that, hopefully, you can learn from them.